10 Foods (and Supplements and Vitamins!) to Boost Your ADHD Brain

 - To purchase: Drugstore chains offer inexpensive high-quality, store-brand B-vitamin formulations.
 Many of the studies on vitamin B and ADHD used a Swiss formulation called Bio-Strath (available at vitacost.com.
 It comes in pill and liquid forms.

-Zinc synthesizes dopamine and augments the effects of methylphenidate.
+Zinc synthesizes dopamine and augments the effects of methylphenidate2.
 Low levels of this mineral correlate with inattention.

 “Adequate levels of magnesium have a calming effect on the brain,” says Brown.
-While diet is the safest way to increase mineral levels, a multivitamin/multimineral with iron will ensure that you or your child will get the daily reference value (DRV) of all three.
+While food intake is the safest way to increase mineral levels, a multivitamin/multimineral with iron will ensure that you or your child will get the daily reference value (DRV) of all three.

 One study suggested that a subgroup of boys with ADHD are deficient in omega-3 fatty acids compared with those who have no symptoms of the condition.